mlcommons/ck/README.md

 * CK can be used to crowdsource autotuning and co-design of efficient software, hardware, and models for emerging AI, ML and quantum computing workloads in terms of speed, accuracy, energy, and costs: see the [live CK dashboard with results from different Hackathons, tournaments and crowd-tuning campaigns](https://dev.codereef.ai/portal/search/?q=%22codereef-result%22).

-***Thanks to your feedback we are brainstorming a new and backward-compatible version of CK!
-We are also working on an [open PyPI-like repository](https://dev.codereef.ai/portal) to share stable versions of all CK components, workflows and results!
-Feel free to sign up [here](https://dev.codereef.ai/portal/account/signup) to be notified about our news!***

 ## Our community